UnitTestBot/UTBotJava/utbot-python/docs/CLI.md

 - `--do-not-minimize`

-  Turn off minimization of number of generated tests.
+  Turn off minimization of the number of generated tests.

 - `--do-not-check-requirements`